Hawaiian Volcano Observatory: History

 In 1919, Jaggar convinced the National Weather Service to take over operations at the observatory.
 In 1924, the observatory was taken over by the United States Geological Survey and it has been run by the USGS ever since (except for a brief period during the Great Depression, when the observatory was run by the National Park Service).

 When the Volcano House hotel burned to the ground in 1940, the old building was torn down (although the instruments in the vault continued to be used until 1961).

-George Lycurgus convinced friends in Washington D.C. (many of whom had stayed in the Volcano House) to build a larger building farther back from the cliff, so he could built a new larger hotel at the former HVO site.
+George Lycurgus convinced friends in Washington D.C. (many of whom had stayed in the Volcano House) to build a larger building farther back from the cliff, so he could build a new larger hotel at the former HVO site.
 By 1942, the "Volcano Observatory and Naturalist Building" was designated number 41 on the park inventory.
 However, with the advent of World War II, it was commandeered as a military headquarters.
 HVO was allowed to use building 41 from October 1942 to September 1948, when it became the park headquarters (and still is today, after several additions).

 About two miles west, in an area known as Uwekahuna, a "National Park Museum and Lecture Hall" had been built in 1927.
-The name means roughly "the priest wept" in the Hawaiian Language, which indicates it might have been used to make offerings in the past.
+The name means roughly "the priest wept" in the Hawaiian language, which indicates it might have been used to make offerings in the past.
 The HVO moved there in 1948 after some remodeling of the building.
 This site was even closer to the main vent of Kīlauea.
 In 1985 a larger building was built for the observatory adjacent to the old lecture hall, which was turned back into a museum and public viewing site.
 In the mid-1980s, HVO launched the Big Island Map Project (BIMP) to update the geologic map of the island of Hawai'i.
 Its major publication is the 1996 Geologic Map of the Island of Hawai'i (1996) by E.W.
 Wolfe and Jean Morris, digitized in 2005.

 Leadership

+The scientist-in-charge has three main duties: manage funding and equipment availability to ensue smooth operation; direct staff on how to monitor and respond to volcanic events; and engage in outreach to the public.